-I am a research staff member in the speech group of the IBM T. J. Watson Research Center.
+I am a principal research staff member in the speech group of the IBM T. J. Watson Research Center.
 My research interests include automatic speech recognition (particularly noise robustness and speaker adaptation), multi-lingual speech-to-speech translation, digital speech processing, statistical signal processing, machine learning and pattern recognition.
 Most recently, I have been working on deep learning in speech applications.

 - DARPA Transtac project for multi-lingual speech-to-speech translation

 - IARPA Babel project for spoken term detection

 - Unsupervised Learning Techniques for Large Unlabeled Data for Speech

 - E2E Learning for Speech Recognition and Synthesis

 - Fast and accurate speech recognition for customer care

 - Distrbuted acoustic modeling for automatic speech recognition

 Adjunct Professor, Department of Electrical Engineering, Columbia University